How to create minor scale diatonic chords?

 Diatonic chords are formed by stacking two generic third notes above each scale note.

 A Minor Diatonic Chords

-These are the seven minor scale diatonic chords that come from the A minor scale.
-These chords will sound good together, because they are in the same key.
+These are the seven minor scale diatonic chords that come from the A natural minor scale.

 Each diatonic chord is labelled with a roman numeral number.